vladertel/office-printer/README.md

 - Sends confirmation messages back to users
 - Securely stores bot token and user list in a separate configuration file
 - Logs unauthorized access attempts and invalid message formats
+- Provides a `/reasons` command to select from predefined citation reasons
+- Supports custom citation reasons via configuration (displayed at the top of the list)

 ## Error Handling